CCST Science Fellows

 Frequently Asked Questions

 Please read the FAQ below for detailed answers to many of the questions we often receive.
-For more information, listen to our October 2018 Science Fellows Webinar with alumni for a firsthand account of the fellowship experience.
+For more information, listen to our September 2019 Science Fellows Webinar with current fellows and alumni for a firsthand account of the fellowship experience.

 To be eligible for the Fellowship, candidates must possess the following minimum qualifications:

 - A PhD or equivalent level degree

 - Suitable immigration status for non-residents (click here for details).

 Examples of PhD equivalent degrees include, but are not limited to: ScD, MD, DVM, DO, DDS, EdD

 Examples of acceptable disciplines include, but are not limited to:

 - Environmental Sciences

 - Physics & Physical Sciences